forge34/game-nest/docs/API-REFERENCE.md

 - **Response**: List of games.

 ### GET `/games/:id`

 - **Description**: Get details about a specific game by its ID.
 - **Response**: Game object.

 ### GET `/genres`

 - **Description**: Get all available game genres.
 - **Response**: List of genres with game count per genre.

 ### GET `/platforms`

 - **Description**: Get all available gaming platforms.
 - **Response**: List of platforms with game count per platform.

+### POST /collections

+- **Auth Required**: JWT
+- Description: Create a new collection
+- Response: the newly created collection
+- Body :
+  - name {string} -> name of the collection
+  - description {string?} -> optional description of the collection

 ---